 By Nusaiba Ibrahim

-Fact Or Myths: Myths about HPV and Cervical Cancer Checked
+Fact Or Myths: Myths about HPV and Cervical Cancer Checked and Verified

 Photo Credit: Freepik

-According to the National Cervical Cancer Coalition“Humanpapillomavirus (HPV) is the name of a group of viruses that infect the skin.
+According to the National Cervical Cancer Coalition “Humanpapillomavirus (HPV) is the name of a group of viruses that infect the skin.
 There are more than 100 different types of HPV.
 Some types of genital HPV may cause genital warts, while other types of genital HPV are linked to abnormal cell changes on the cervix that can lead to cervical cancer.”

 HPV is very common.
 It’s estimated that nearly all sexually active women and men will contract HPV at some point in their lives.
 Fortunately, in the majority of cases, the body’s immune system naturally eliminates HPV without causing harm